 Email addresses can be easily spoofed so messages appear to come from people we know, or they might copy the style and look of legitimate services to trick us into clicking.
-Be wary of any link you’re sent in an email, even if the sender is a friend.
+Be wary of any link or attachment sent in an email, even if the sender is a friend.

 Avoid Java and Flash

 The Java and Flash plugins are notoriously bug-ridden and often exploited by malware authors to infect systems.
 Ideally you should not have either installed, but if you do need them make sure you keep them bang up to date, use an anti-exploit program (see below) and only allow trusted sites and services to use them.